JarvisChan273/MyMemo/README.md

 A project created by JavaScript, HTML and CSS: An Event Memo

 ## To Run The File
---> copy the link **https://jarvischan273.github.io/MyMemo/Memo/index.html** and paste the link into a browser
+--> copy and paste the link **https://jarvischan273.github.io/MyMemo/Memo/index.html** into a browser

 ## How To Use